Ammighorbani/javascript-notes/79-best-practice-p01.md

 # Beast Practice Part 1

-### Hears we will tell you some guideline to write better codes.
+### Hear we will tell you some guideline to write better codes.

 ### 1- If you are writing a code and you have a condition base on a "boolean" data type "variable" and if it's data type is "true" you don't need to compare it.